sbv29/healbarsclassic-cell/README.md

 To use:

-Download the latest version under Releases (v1).
+Download the latest version under Releases (v1) - HealBarsClassic-Cell-v1.zip and extract to your AddOns folder.

 - Please ensure Cell's built in healing prediction is disabled in Cell options and use this addon for healing predictions (Cell Options > Appearance > Heal Prediction)
 - Does not (currently) support Spotlight frames in Cell